 If you have followed this route and noticed any differences please report a route change by sending an email to:

-Men from this coast have always fished the sea; however the introduction of herring fishing in the 19th Century brought major changes.
+Humans from this coast have always fished the sea; however, the introduction of herring fishing in the 19th Century brought major changes.
 Harbours were developed, boats became bigger, and in addition to exporting catches by sea, the railways distributed large quantities of fish to the home market.
 Fishing had become an industry.

 Distribution to the people in the immediate hinterland was done on foot by fishwives with wicker baskets on their backs, each carrying about 40lbs of fish.
 Their trade was mostly by barter, exchanging fish for farm produce.
 All along the coast scores of fishwives would follow individual routes and have their own customers.

-Buckie is largest town in Banffshire.
-Back in late 19th Century was one of the most important herring fishing ports in Scotland and up until recently was important location for the repair and maintenance of RNLI life boats.
+Buckie is the largest town in Banffshire.
+Back in the late 19th Century was one of the most important herring fishing ports in Scotland and up until recently was an important location for the repair and maintenance of RNLI lifeboats.

-Newmill is a great example of ‘planned’ village.
+Newmill is a great example of a ‘planned’ village.

-Keith is one of Scotland’s first planned towns and has 3 distilleries, which one is the oldest legally operating distillery in Highlands-the Strathisla Distillery.
-One time textiles played a major influence in the wealth of Keith, but sadly the only thing left is the Keith Kilt and textile centre, the only school of its kind in the world, where students are trained in the art of kilt making.
+Keith is one of Scotland’s first planned towns and has 3 distilleries, one is the oldest legally operating distillery in Highlands-the Strathisla Distillery.
+One time textiles played a major influence on the wealth of Keith, but sadly the only thing left is the Keith Kilt and textile centre, the only school of its kind in the world, where students are trained in the art of kilt-making.
 Keith has two renowned festivals, the Keith Country Music festival in early June and Keith Country Show in early August.

 As a working forest, it is not unusual to find the Forestry Commission working through the summer.
 The public may come across a diversion on the route; we do ask that you follow any signs as there are for your own safety.